francineimorais/bh_assignment/README.md

-## Title: Child Seat Localization
+## Project Title: Child Seat Localization

 ## Goal
 Build AI solution for child seat localization in the passenger vehicle

 ## Problem statement
-Localization of the child seat in the passenger vehicle enable the buisness to high-level services and usecases.
+Localization of the child seat in the passenger vehicle enables the buisness to high-level services and use cases.

 ## Data set
 The data set shall be https://sviro.kl.dfki.de/data/ or any appropriate data set.
 <a href="https://sviro.kl.dfki.de/data/" target="_parent"></a>

 ## Solution scope
-Proposed software solution shall / may
+The proposed software solution shall / may
 * Instrument the data set
 * State or use prior work from academic / industry
-* Use appropriate state of the art AI algorithm (preferably deep learning based)
+* Use appropriate state-of-the-art AI algorithm (preferably deep learning based)
 * Enhance the data with synthetic
 * Reasonable accuracy on the given scope of time to develop
 * Rationales for the current Approach to enhance
-* Use any appropriate open source libraries and framework
+* Use any appropriate open-source libraries and framework
 * Focus more on the algorithm than the overall application

 ## Bonus Challenge (optional)
-Extend the current dataset with synthetic data inserting smoke inside the vehicle and implement an AI smoke detection system.
+Extend the current dataset with synthetic data by inserting smoke inside the vehicle and implement an AI smoke detection system.

 ## Delivery
-The solution shall be presented GitHub / GitLab code with optional supported document in email.
+The solution shall be presented in GitHub / GitLab code with optional supported documents in email.

 <p align="center">